HallBlazzar/apispec-helper/README.md

 )

 spec.components.schema(
-    "Pet", asdict(pet)
+    "Pet", dict(pet)
 )
 ```

 ### Base Class Helper

-It can be redundant to import and call `dataclasses.asdic()` repeatedly each time calling apispec core APIs.
+It can be redundant to import and call `dic()` repeatedly each time calling apispec core APIs.
 Also, it takes extra efforts on managing input parameters to apispec core APIs, as apispec doesn't directly accept OpenAPI Objects as input.
 Therefore, **apispec-helper** provides 2 Bases Classes, `ComponentBase` and `PathBase`, to simplify these works.

 #### `ComponentBase`